 At Ve, we have long believed that banner advertising can and does contribute more than it is credited with and evaluated on.

-To that end we have recently introduced a new solution for brands and agencies to help drive the performance and attribution of banner campaigns: Product unification.
+To that end we have recently introduced a new solution for brands and agencies to help drive the performance and attribution of banner campaigns.

-Product unification is a new patent-pending solution, which seamlessly connects banner campaigns with a dynamic onsite engagement tool.
+Ve's new patent-pending solution, which seamlessly connects banner campaigns with dynamic onsite engagement tool.
 The tool, Digital Assistant, understands both the source of traffic and a consumers’ engagement with a display campaign and uses this to provide the most appropriate engagement message.

 Post-view interactions can now be identified and catered for and highly targeted campaigns can now be served through a single onsite tool which means you can say goodbye to hundreds of low-quality, low traffic landing pages.